yassineab53/rest-api-spring-boot/rest/README.md

 # JSON Placeholder REST API

-A Spring Boot application that provides a full CRUD REST API for posts, retrieving data from the [JSON Placeholder Service](https://jsonplaceholder.typicode.com/posts).
+A full-stack application that provides a CRUD REST API for posts, retrieving data from the [JSON Placeholder Service](https://jsonplaceholder.typicode.com/posts) with a professional ReactJS frontend.

 ## Author